[Also see Part II of this Article.]

 The 1779 tax assessment for Hanover Precinct, Ulster County, New York is the most complete list of residents I have found of the inhabitants of this area during the Revolutionary War.
 It is the bridge between the US census of 1790 and the list of shoppers at the Colden Store of 1768.

-If you are new to researching this area, it was renamed in 1798 to "Town of Montgomery" and became part of an expanded Orange County.
+If you are new to researching this area, it was renamed to "Montgomery Precinct" in 1782, "Town of Montgomery" in 1788, and became part of an expanded Orange County in 1798.

 I believe I first saw the tax list on microfilm at the New-York Historical Society, but I later was given a pdf copy by a local historian who I sadly cannot remember.
 I referenced it so often that I transcribed it to a spreadsheet which I could sort and search.
 Finally, today I loaded the searchable 1779 Tax Assessment database to the OCHS website, so others can find and use.